Config Files

 export default /* ... */

-For more convenience, you can also do that instead:
+For more convenience, you can also do this:

 // /pages/product/@id/+config.js